tc-hib/winres/README.md

 ## Usage

-To embed resources, you need an `.rsrc` section in your executable. winres provides functions to compile this `.rsrc` section into a COFF object file.
+To embed resources, you need an `.rsrc` section in your executable.
+Winres provides functions to compile this `.rsrc` section into a COFF object file.

 Put this file in your project directory, name it "something.syso" or, preferably,